Neelam618/contacts-app/README.md

 #### Built this page using React, Typescript, Material UI

-## Possible improvements
+### Possible improvements

-1. Change the checkboxex to rounded checkboxes and color can be changed
+1. Change the checkbox shape to rounded ones.
+2. Change the background color of checkboxes, tags